View in the short Inca Trail to Machu Picchu

 Highlight of The Day: Biking and River Rafting

 This is where we begin our bicycle tour down the mountain.
 Your tour guide will give a quick informational briefing and provide all riders with the appropriate safety gear before the 3-hour mountain descent (about 34 miles or 55 km) to the town of Huamanmarca.
-From there, we continue our journey by bus for approximately 30 minutes until we reach the town of Santa Maria, where we have our first lunch and then have river rafting activity during the afternoon (level I, II, III, and III+, during April-November) on the Urubamba River, which crosses through part of the jungle.
-Once we done with this, we take our van towards Santa Teresa for around 40 minutes driving, there is the location of our lodge to spend the first night, also you will be available to join the hot spring before your dinner.
+From there, we continue our journey by bus for approximately 30 minutes until we reach the town of Santa Maria, where we have our first lunch and then have a river rafting activity during the afternoon (level I, II, III, and III+, during April-November) on the Urubamba River, which crosses through part of the jungle.
+Once we are done with this, we take our van towards Santa Teresa for around 40 minutes of driving; there is the location of our lodge to spend the first night, also you will also be available to join the hot spring before your dinner.

 Santa Teresa - Aguas Calientes: Trekking (10 miles, 16 km)